 I was hired to watch three kids one Saturday while their parents went to the local Oktoberfest.
-I supervised my kid best friend, named Kid, his younger brother, KidBrother, and the child of a friend of the parents of the first two, we’ll call him Tom.
+I supervised my kid best friend, named Kid, his younger brother, Little Brother, and the child of a friend of the parents, Tom.

-When giving twoKidBrother and Tom beverages that did not have lids: “Don’t spill this.”
+When giving Little Brother and Tom beverages that did not have lids: “Don’t spill this.”

-When informed for the 8th time in an hour thatKidBrother wanted food, I responded: “You’re not hungry; you’re bored.”
+When informed for the 8th time in an hour that Little Brother wanted food, I responded: “You’re not hungry; you’re bored.”

-When I discovered the KidBrother in the garage rustling around in the dog food container: “Do not feed the dog food to the birds!”
-I then had to have a soothing, gentle conversation with a crying three-year-old who was sad I wouldn’t let him feed the birds the dog’s food.
-I patiently explained that the birds have lots of food outside, and what does his dog have to eat?
+When I found Little Brother in the garage rustling around in the dog food container: “Do not feed the dog food to the birds!”
+I then had to comfort a crying three-year-old, who was sad I wouldn’t let him feed the birds the dog’s food.
+Patiently, I explained that the birds have lots of food outside, and what does his dog have to eat?
 Dog food.
 That’s right.
 She can’t eat the seeds on the ground, or all the apples, or worms.
 All she has is dog food.
 Do you really want to feed all her food to the birds?
 Do you want your dog to go hungry?
 No, you don’t.
 So we don’t feed dog food to the birds.

 After touching a spot on my jeans: “Why am I sticky?”

-When KidBrother his crotch for the third time in two minutes: “Are you SURE you don’t have to go potty again?”
+When Little Brother touched his crotch for the third time in two minutes: “Are you SURE you don’t have to go potty again?”

-When asked for more juice: “You can have water or milk,” I informedKidBrother.
+When asked for more juice: “You can have water or milk,” I informed Little Brother.
 “I want juice!” he responded reasonably.
 “You can have water or juice,” I repeated.

-When watching KidBrother play with his trucks: “Do NOT put that in the dog’s water then lick it!”
+When watching Little Brother play with his trucks: “Do NOT put that in the dog’s water then lick it!”

-When supervising KidBrother’s potty time for the fourth time: “Get down from there.
+When supervising Little Brother’s potty time for the fourth time: “Get down from there.
 That’s not how you go potty.”
 He’d been sitting on the front of the toilet, lid down, facing the tank.

 When Tom sat on me: “Why are you all wet?”
 His diaper needed changing.
 While wrangling Tom into a new diaper, Kid and Little Brother began wrestling.
-Little Brother bonked his head into Kid’s nose.
-This cause Kid to fall to the ground crying, so I was forced to abandon my attempt to herd the wet-pants’d Tom toward a diaper change, and instead needed to attend to a now-bleeding Kid.
-He stopped crying, we got him a tissue for the bloody nose, and then he walked me through the steps of how to change a diaper.
+Little Brother bonked his head into Kid’s nose, causing Kid to fall to the ground crying.
+Forced to abandon my attempt to herd the wet pants’d Tom into a new diaper, I attended to a now-bleeding Kid.
+I got him a tissue, he stopped crying, and then he walked me through the steps of how to change a diaper.
 At that point, I really only had theoretical knowledge and not much actual practice, and none in the past decade.